-(a) Single-band only: any single band permitted on the operator's licence.

-(b) Four-bands: 6 m/2 m/70 cm/23 cm - any two, up to the four - only.

-(c) All-bands: all bands 50 MHz-up permitted on the operator's licence.

-(d) Digital: contacts using non-voice digital modes (e.g. FSK441, JT4, JT65, MAP65, PSK31, RTTY, etc) are encouraged for any Section-Subsection, but entries must be submitted in a separate log, scored separately.
+- (a) Single-band only: any single band permitted on the operator's licence. - (b) Four-bands: 6 m/2 m/70 cm/23 cm any two, up to the four only. - (c) All-bands: all bands 50 MHz-up permitted on the operator's licence. - (d) Digital: contacts using non-voice digital modes (e.g. FSK441, JT4, JT65, MAP65, PSK31, RTTY, etc) are encouraged for any Section-Sub-section, but entries must be submitted in a separate log, scored separately.
 Operators may submit a log for any other section in addition to their digital log entry.
+'Digital' means those modes where the received signal is decoded by a computer.